Did you know that letterpress printing was invented in Mainz, the capital of Rhineland-Palatinate?

 At the edge of the Palatinate Forest lies the city of Kaiserslautern.
 Here the unique nature of Palatinate meets the high-tech region of the state.
 Kaiserslautern is not only home to the only technical and scientific university of Rhineland-Palatinate but also to various German technology companies.
 For its great location right in the heart of the Palatinate, the city is an ideal place to live for hiking enthusiasts and nature lovers.
 The “Pfalztheater” (theater of the Palatinate) is also located in Kaiserslautern.
 It offers diverse performances in the fields of drama, opera and musicals.

 In the west of the federal state and in the immediate neighbourhood of Luxembourg lies the city of Trier.
 It was founded by the Romans in ancient times.
-Today it is considered the oldest city in Germany and is home to nine monuments that are part of the UNESCO World Heritage.
+Today it is considered the oldest city in Germany and is home to several monuments that are part of the UNESCO World Heritage.
 Trier lies in the centre of the wine growing regions named Moselle, Saar and Ruwer.
 The conveniently close to the borders invite to taking a short trip to Belgium or Luxembourg.
 If you follow the Moselle flowing into the Rhine, you will arrive at the “Deutsche Eck” (German Corner) in Koblenz, which is the site of the Kaiser Wilhelm Monument.
 Due to the automotive industry being in Koblenz, it is also an economically attractive place.
 The internationally renowned Nürburgring, nowadays used as a race or test track, is in the immediate vicinity.